Team Philippines takes day 1 by storm with 20 gold medals - Philippine Asian News Today | FILIPINO Canada News Vancouver

 Returning to the games for the first time in 12 years, the dancesport competitions were won handily by Pinoy athletes.
 10 gold medals in total for categories such as the foxtrot, Viennese waltz, and the Tango.
 Sean Mischa Aranar and Ana Leonila took home 3 golds while Mary Joy Renigen and Mark Jayson Gayon won 2 gold medals.

 The Arnis competitions saw more Filipino gold as the athletes took 5 gold medals.
-Sepak Takraw was also won by the Pinoy standouts who took home gold in both mens and womens competitions.
+Sepak Takraw was also won by the Pinoy standouts who took home gold in both men and women’s competitions.